Attraction-Repulsion clustering with applications to fairness: Introduction

-A real world application of attraction-repulsion clustering is provided in the field of governance using data from the Civil Rights Data Collection for the year 2015-2016.
-In Section \ref{CRDC} we show how our procedure can be used to obtain school districts in the state of New Jersey that preserve relevant geographical information while producing an improvement in fairness with respect to a clustering that takes into account only geographical information.
-We stress that this is a typical problem when efficient public policy making depends on districts, with a popular example being electoral districts.
+The main contributions of our work are the following: \begin{itemize} \item The introduction of novel dissimilarities that perturb the distance in the unprotected attributes considering the protected ones. \item A new methodology based on a heuristic that promotes diversity and is applicable to almost any clustering algorithm with no or minimal modifications to the original objective functions. \item A call for diversity and, more broadly, fairness in clustering to be considered jointly with other relevant aspects that make a partition sensible. \item A methodology that is easily adaptable to non-Euclidean data and clusters with non-convex boundaries. \item An R package to perform Attraction-repulsion clustering freely available at \\ \href{https://github.com/HristoInouzhe/AttractionRepulsionClustering}{https://github.com/HristoInouzhe/AttractionRepulsionClustering} \end{itemize}

-The paper falls into the following parts.
-Section~\ref{section_mds} presents the {\it attraction-repulsion} dissimilarities.
-Clustering methods are developed in Section~\ref{section_chcl} while Section~\ref{sec_kkmeans} is devoted to their extension to the kernel case.
-We study the importance of the choice of parameters in Section~\ref{section_parameters}.
-Finally, applications for our technique are given in Section \ref{section_applications}.
-We provide a thorough discussion on a synthetic dataset in \ref{general_example}.
-In Section \ref{section_comparison}, we provide comparison between our methods and the ones proposed in \cite{fair_k_means}, showing the different behaviour of both procedures.
-In Section \ref{CRDC} we give a full example of a real data application of attraction-repulsion clustering.
+The structure of this work is the following.
+Section \ref{section_related_work} presents a brief overview of related works.
+In Section~\ref{section_mds} we introduce {\it attraction-repulsion} dissimilarities.
+Clustering methods are developed in Section~\ref{section_chcl} while Section~\ref{sec_kkmeans} is devoted to their extension to non-Euclidean spaces through a kernel transformation.
+We study the tuning of our methods in Section~\ref{section_parameters}.
+Experiments for our technique are given in Section \ref{section_applications}.
+We provide a discussion on synthetic datasets in \ref{sub_section_synthetic}.
+In Section \ref{section_comparison}, we provide comparison between our methods and the ones proposed in \cite{fair_k_means}, on synthetic and real data, showing the different behaviour of both procedures.
+In Section \ref{CRDC} we give a full example of attraction-repulsion clustering on a real dataset.
+Section \ref{section_conclusions} is devoted to some final remarks and some future work proposals.